-Every state, and the District of Columbia, have what are called Cash and Counseling Programs under the Medicaid umbrella that provide for financial assistance.
-They allow the recipient to choose their own caregiver including adult children, and in 12 states spouses can also be hired.
+Every state, and the District of Columbia, has what is called Cash and Counseling Programs under the Medicaid umbrella that provide for financial assistance.
+These programs allow the recipient to choose their own caregiver, including adult children.
+In 12 states, spouses can also be hired.

 The process usually starts with an assessment to see what the recipient’s needs are, and will include input from doctors and any caregivers currently providing service.
 The recipient must need a certain level of assistance in daily activities such as bathing, dressing, toileting, and eating.

 After it’s determined how many hours of care need to be provided, a budget is calculated.
 Since the Medicaid recipient is considered the employer, they decide how to spend the money they are given and select who the caregiver will be.

 The enrollment process varies by state, but if the recipient is already receiving Medicaid benefits it usually takes from two to four months to process the application.
 If the person is not receiving Medicaid benefits families should expect an additional 45-90 days to complete the enrollment process.